Tools You'll Need

 Add the leftover dal (approximately 1 cup or as required) to the bowl.
 Mix all the ingredients well with your hands.
 Ensure that the dal is evenly incorporated into the flour and spices.
 Do not add water at this stage, as the dal provides sufficient moisture.

-Continue to knead the mixture.
+Continue to the mixture.
 If the dough is too dry, gradually add a little water (as required) until it forms a soft dough.
-Once the dough comes together, add a little oil to your hands and knead it again until it is smooth and pliable.
+Once the dough comes together, add a little oil to your hands and it again until it is smooth and pliable.

 Divide the rested dough into equal portions and roll each portion into a smooth ball.
 Dust a rolling surface with whole wheat flour and roll out each ball into a flat, round roti of desired thickness.